- Imaging Studies

 - What are the effects of periconception parental health conditions, lifestyle (intervention; M-health tool www.SlimmerZwanger.nl), environmental exposures and genes on:

-- the occurrence of congenital malformations determined by ultrasound examination?
+- the occurrence of congenital malformations, with special interest for the brain, determined by ultrasound examination, virtual reality and artificial intelligence?

 - the DNA methylation patterns in offspring and in several tissues?